-The Monarch @ Chinatown is a four-story infill housing community that will create 56 units of affordable housing (and one manager's unit), as well as approximately 4,700 square feet of mixed-use commercial space in heart of Chinatown.
-The new housing development will eliminate a blighted parcel of vacant land to provide much-needed revitalization.
+The Monarch @ Chinatown is a four-story infill housing community that added 56 units of affordable housing (and one manager's unit), as well as approximately 4,700 square feet of mixed-use commercial space, to the heart of Chinatown.
+Each of the 56 households will receive three years of free transit passes.
+Additionally, the housing development will be complemented by investments in hard and soft transportation infrastructure around the building, such as lighting, trees, and signage.